wking/lesson-manager/04-howto.md

 (see also "Getting and building lessons with the work-in-progress script")

-We have some examples [here](https://github.com/SoftwareCarpentryLessonManager) that you can use to test.
-For example, to download the lesson about open
+We have some examples [here][lesson-manager] that you can use to test.
+For example, to download the lesson about open science:
-science:

 ~~~
 $ bower --config.directory=. install https://github.com/SoftwareCarpentryLessonManager/novice-git-intro.git